 Normal Pressure Hydrocephalus Center

-Understanding normal pressure hydrocephalus
+Expert care for normal pressure hydrocephalus (NPH)

 - Detailed patient history and examination

-- CT scan (Computerized Tomography) of the head
+- CT scan (computerized tomography) of the head

 - Neuropsychological testing